Fresno State Bulldogs baseball: 2008 College World Series

-Fresno State achieved its greatest success in 2008, winning the national championship under head coach Mike Batesole.
-In one of the more improbable Cinderella stories in American sports history, the Bulldogs surmounted a daunting array of obstacles during the season on their way to the NCAA title.
+Fresno State reached the height of its success in 2008, winning the national championship under the head coach Mike Batesole.

 Prior to winning the 2008 tournament over the Georgia Bulldogs, Fresno State's only championship in a men's sport was in 1968, when the men's tennis team won the national championship held in Fort Worth, Texas; the school's only other national championship came in 1998, when the Lady Bulldogs softball team won that year's NCAA Women's College World Series.

 The Bulldogs entered the Western Athletic Conference tournament at 33–27; they would likely not have made the NCAA tournament without winning the WAC tournament, which they did.
 They were placed as the #4 seed in their regional in the NCAA Tournament.
 Since only four teams play in each of the tournament's sixteen regionals, the placement was the equivalent of a team seeded #13 or lower in the NCAA basketball tournament.
 No #4 regional seed had ever previously advanced to the College World Series.
 By contrast, only one team seeded #13 or lower has made the Elite Eight of the men's basketball tournament, arguably equivalent to the eight-team College World Series.

 The Bulldogs won a total of ten tournament games against six different teams ranked in the top twenty.
 They faced elimination six times, winning all six games.
 During the CWS, they competed against top teams like Rice, North Carolina, and Georgia, facing elimination three times and winning all three games.
 ESPN pointed out that if the NCAA baseball tournament was compared to the NCAA basketball tournament, Fresno State's run would be equivalent to a #13 seed beating a #4 seed in the first round, a #5 seed in the second round, a #1 seed in the Sweet Sixteen, a #2 seed in the Elite Eight, another #1 seed in the Final Four, and still another #2 seed for the championship.
 Right fielder Steve Detwiler drove in all six runs in the championship game, and third baseman Tommy Mendonca was named the Most Outstanding Player of the CWS.
 The Bulldogs' stellar underdog journey to the CWS Championship was nominated for an ESPY Award.